ibm-cloud-docs/blockchain-sw-213/howto/ansible-build-network.md

 Before using the playbook, you need to complete the following steps:
 - Deploy an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your Kubernetes cluster.
 - Review the topic on [Getting started with Ansible playbooks on the {{site.data.keyword.blockchainfull_notm}} Platform](/docs/blockchain-sw-213?topic=blockchain-sw-213-ansible).
-- If you have not already installed the prerequisites locally, install Docker and create the [Docker image](/docs/blockchain-sw-213?topic=blockchain-sw-213-ansible#ansible-docker-build).
+- If you have not already installed the prerequisites locally, install [Docker](https://docs.docker.com/get-docker/){: external}.

 ## Step one: Gather console connection information
 {: #ansible-build-console}